-The magic of the Caribbean extends between the two Americas, and there is so much territory that it is impossible to appreciate the true magnitude of its beauty.
-Now, Cuba offers an incredible sample of the most intense blue waters, white-sand beaches, and palm trees emerging from the rear of the shore.
+The magic of the Caribbean extends between the two Americas and Cuba offers an incredible sample of its charming: intense blue waters, white-sand beaches, and palm trees emerging from the shores.
 Undoubtedly, it is a faithful portrait of the most tropical sea in the world, in which it is summer every day of the year.
-What better way to enjoy it than by sailing with one of our boats?
+What better way to enjoy it than following a sailing itinerary in Cuba and its famous Cays?

-However, it is not only the island of Cuba that worth a visit since all around there are more than 4.000 islets called Cayos, and the Juventud Island where you relax and get in touch with nature.
-On its large surface, encloses 600 beaches and a stunning natural diversification that encompasses mountains, plains, caves, rocks, forests, and 14 national parks.
+Actually, it is not only the island of Cuba that worth a visit since all around there are more than 4.000 islets called Cayos and the Juventud Island, where you can relax and get in touch with nature.
+On its large surface, it encloses 600 beaches and a stunning natural diversification that encompasses mountains, plains, caves, rocks, forests, and 14 national parks.
 Then, if you also wish a more “urban” experience, you can meander through its rural villages or more cosmopolitan cities.

-Do you want to see more in details what Cuba can offer you and why it is a renowned sailing destination?
-Then, keep reading this sailing itinerary in Cuba that starting from Cienfuegos through the most beautiful Cays.
+Do you want to learn more details about what Cuba and discover why it is a renowned sailing destination?
+Then, keep reading this sailing itinerary in Cuba that starts from Cienfuegos and explore the most beautiful Cays.
 But first, let’s have a look at the sailing conditions!

 Day 1.
 Cienfuegos

-This sailing itinerary in Cuba kick-off could be better because at the colourful base of Cienfuegos you will find your boat.
+This sailing itinerary in Cuba kick-off couldn’t be better because at the colourful base of Cienfuegos you will find your boat.
 After the check-in, we strongly recommend a walk across its vibrant streets.
-The “Pearl of the South, as it is called, Cienfuegos has been appointed as a Unesco World Heritage since 2005.
+The “Pearl of the South”, as it is called Cienfuegos, has been appointed as a Unesco World Heritage since 2005.
 Besides the recognizable French colonial architecture, it displays a great variety of street food, traditional and trendy boutiques, top-quality restaurants that fill up its sidewalks and bustling waterfront.